 This is a reasonable question because it is not a term that we hear used very much in everyday language.
-If you or your spouse are members of the armed forces, then your domicile means where you consider being your permanent home.
-For many people who join the military, your domicile is the state you lived in when you entered for the first time.
+If you or your spouse are armed forces members, then your domicile means where you consider being your permanent home.
+For many military members, your domicile is the state you lived in when you entered for the first time.
 Keep in mind you can keep a domicile even if you are not living there currently.
 If you are in the Air Force and stationed in Colorado, but you consider your home in Sugar Land, your domicile is likely to be in Fort Bend County.

-The way that family court judges would look at jurisdiction from this perspective is whether or not you pay taxes on a home located in Texas and if you have a solid inclination to return upon the end of your military service.
+Family court judges would look at jurisdiction from this perspective: whether or not you pay taxes on a home located in Texas and if you have a solid inclination to return upon the end of your military service.
 Other types of evidence that could be used to indicate Texas is your domicile would be where your car is registered, where extended family lives, the location of your primary residence, and where you are registered to vote.
-So, if your intent is to get divorced in Fort Bend County, you need to produce evidence showing that your domicile is in that particular County.
+So, if you intend to get divorced in Fort Bend County, you must produce evidence showing that your domicile is in that particular County.

 Given that military spouses must sometimes reside separately due to circumstances associated with their service, you and your spouse may have different domiciles.
-A key point to note is that some states allow servicemembers to get divorced in the County or district courts of that state if you are only stationed for duty there and not necessarily domiciled there.
+A key point to note is that some states allow servicemembers to get divorced in that state’s County or district courts if you are only stationed for duty there and not necessarily domiciled there.
 However, if you choose to get a divorce in this type of court, you run the risk of other courts not acknowledging that divorce is valid.

 To avoid putting yourself in your family in a situation where a divorce is not guaranteed to be determined as valid, I would recommend that you get your divorce in the state and County where you are domiciled.
 That way, you do not run the risk of having your divorce in all the time and money put into it declared invalid, or you have to start over again from scratch with the divorce process.